jannovergara/jannovergara.me/src/pages/articles/2016-09-27---knowing-the-interface-segregation-principle/index.md

 };
 ```

-This design uses abstract base classes and multiple inheritance. `Animal` now only has access to animal related movement methods, and `Plant` only has access to plant movement method, while `Movement` objects can be plugged into both.
+This design uses abstract base classes and multiple inheritance. `Animal` now only has access to animal related movement methods, and `Plant` only has access to plant movement method, while also allowing `Movement` object to be plugged into both.